 You can make the biscotti dough up to 24 hours in advance and store in the refrigerator wrapped tightly in plastic wrap.
 Allow to come to room temperature before shaping into logs and baking.

 You can also freeze Biscotti dough wrapped tightly in plastic wrap and then in foil for up to 1 month.
 Allow to thaw completely before forming into logs and baking.

 This easy Gingerbread Biscotti recipe has the very same ingredients I use in this Gingerbread Cookie recipe.
-I even included a splash of balsamic vinegar for the extra oomph that every seems to love.
+I even included a splash of balsamic vinegar for the extra oomph that everyone seems to love.
 It’s totally my secret ingredient…..that’s not so much a secret anymore.